cajuncoding/cajuncoding.github.io/_posts/2020-07-20-we-landed-on-the-moon-and-githug-pages-offers-free-hosting.md

 So my mind quickly shifted away from the idea of managing an html site via Blob storage, etc. Managine a pure html site seemed like unnecessary work, and also violated core tenents I preach to my clients daily about keeping content separate from presentation.... but how could I do this more simply?

-So then I started thinking about using a GitHub Wiki and Markdown... similar to how [Atlassian Confluence](https://www.atlassian.com/software/confluence?&aceid=&adposition=&adgroup=99595999889&campaign=9518255230&creative=431806031492&device=c&keyword=confluence&matchtype=e&network=g&placement=&ds_kids=p51982324819&ds_e=GOOGLE&ds_eid=700000001542923&ds_e1=GOOGLE&gclid=Cj0KCQjwpNr4BRDYARIsAADIx9z84Mxz0ptsWI8Gh8eCH2SFuuKpbPubGJYdxivVQ_iXP3nq10WVWn8aAt0cEALw_wcB&gclsrc=aw.ds) helps us out with our clients... to focus on writing, less on all the other overhead of sharing it out.
+So then I started thinking about using a Github Wiki and Markdown... similar to how [Atlassian Confluence](https://www.atlassian.com/software/confluence?&aceid=&adposition=&adgroup=99595999889&campaign=9518255230&creative=431806031492&device=c&keyword=confluence&matchtype=e&network=g&placement=&ds_kids=p51982324819&ds_e=GOOGLE&ds_eid=700000001542923&ds_e1=GOOGLE&gclid=Cj0KCQjwpNr4BRDYARIsAADIx9z84Mxz0ptsWI8Gh8eCH2SFuuKpbPubGJYdxivVQ_iXP3nq10WVWn8aAt0cEALw_wcB&gclsrc=aw.ds) helps us out with our clients... to focus on writing, less on all the other overhead of sharing it out.

 The concept of the Github commits using Markdown for content, into a simple site structure in a GitHub Wiki really resonated.
 Let GitHub provide the web serving/hosting, some minimal SEO, etc. I thought!
 Yeah, now we're cookin'...